-- liaises with partner organisations (alternative provisions, Wiltshire Council, post 16 providers, primary schools, secondary schools Virtual Schools for Looked after Children) to ensure any safeguarding records for learners are shared on transition: - by the setting/school/organisation previously attended by the child. \circ by our DSL when the child leaves our school.
+- liaises with partner organisations (alternative provisions/Wiltshire Council) to ensure any safeguarding records for learners are shared on transition and within 5 days for an in-year transfer or within the first 5 days of the start of a new term: - by the setting/school/organisation previously attended by the child. - o by our DSL when the child leaves our school.

-For any child dual-registered with another school/setting/organisation, The John of Gaunt School continues to be responsible for the safeguarding of the placed pupil thus the DSL will regularly liaise with the DSL at that base to ensure information is shared in the child's best interests.
+For any child dual-registered with another school/setting/organisation, the school continues to be responsible for the safeguarding of the placed pupil thus the DSL will regularly liaise with the DSL at that base to ensure information is shared in the child's best interests.
 This includes contextual safeguarding information about relationships that young people form in their neighbourhoods, schools and online to enable assessment and intervention to happen within these extra-familial contexts.